Re-encrypting an Object

 1. Open the navigation menu and click Storage.
 Under Object Storage & Archive Storage, click Buckets.

-4. Click the Actions menu to the right of the object name, and select Re-encrypt.
+5. Click the Actions menu (Actions Menu) next to the object name, and select Re-encrypt.
+The Re-encrypt Object dialog box appears.

-5. Perform one of the following, depending on whether the key assigned to the bucket is an Oracle-managed key or a key in a vault that you manage:
+6. Perform one of the following tasks, depending on whether the key assigned to the bucket is an Oracle-managed key or a key in a vault that you manage:

 • For buckets encrypted with an Oracle-managed key, you can re-encrypt the object with the latest version of that key by clicking Use the key assigned to the bucket.
 Or, you can re-encrypt the object with a key in a vault by clicking Use a customer-managed key and then choosing a key from a compartment and vault that you have access to.